-2. Analog to Digital (A/D) and Digital to Analog (D/A) conversion processing of that data it is necessary to first convert the information from analog to digital form.
+2. Analog to Digital (A/D) and Digital to Analog (D/A) conversion

+Data that is obtained from a physical system is generally in analog form, i.e., it varies in time and can have any voltage between some maximum and minimum value.
+In order to do computer-based processing of that data it is necessary to first convert the information from analog to digital form.
 This is done by quantizing, or subdividing, the voltage range into a number of finite-size steps.
 The number of steps is usually 2n-1, where n is the number of bits available for the binary word that will represent the analog voltage.
 An example of this quantization is shown in Figure 2 where n=3 has been chosen.
 As can be seen by comparing the two columns at the right of the figure, there is always some error introduced in the conversion since no matter how many bits are chosen, there is always a step between levels.